desmos-labs/desmos/docs/testnets/apollo.md

 :::warning Rewards
 This testnet is **not** meant to reward the validators that will take part to it directly.
 This means that we will **not** give any DSM to people that will run a validator node.
-However, we will use this testnet a playground to observe how different validators behave and reward them via a delegation inside our mainnet if they decide to run a node there as well.
+Instead, we will use this testnet as a playground to observe how different validators behave.
 :::

 ## Join "Apollo"